Review: Samson Resolv SE Studio Monitors

 So What’s The Deal About These Speakers?

-The Samson Resolv SE are the improved versions of the earlier Resolv monitor speakers line by Samson, designed to be sitted in your studio.
-There are three models to choose from the 5-inch, 6-inch and 8-inch.
+The Samson Resolv SE are the improved version of the earlier Resolv monitor speakers line by Samson, designed to be sitting in your studio.
+There are three models to choose from the 5-inch, 6-inch, and 8-inch.

 You’ll notice the speaker cabinets to be a little bulkier when compared with other monitor speakers from other brands.
 The 6-inch model is nearly as big as my older pair of Tapco S-8s which are 8-inch in size.
 You’ll find a volume button at the back which has enough drive power to power the speaker quite loudly (pretty loud in-built preamps) and also a high frequency switch that gives you the options to tune your high frequencies depending on the room you’re monitoring in.

 What I Liked About It

 To be honest I had a perception that when it comes to the brand, ‘Samson’, their products are usually seen as ‘cheaper’ and of ‘not-so-good’ quality.
 However my perception quickly changed when I unboxed, placed the speakers and listened to my favorite tracks on it.
 The sound is big and I could have easily drive it to even louder volumes but I kept it at a comfortable level.
 I didn’t get much ear fatique listening to the Resolv SE while doing my mix and composing work.

 The bass sounded tight and it has good sounding highs as well.
 Stereo image was excellent.
 You can hear the ‘hiss’ of some records and even the subtle noises in audio recordings.
 It’s really accurate and you can hear lots of things in details on the Resolv.

 One feature I really liked about the Resolv is that it has its bass ports placed in front the speakers.
 This means, you can have the speakers placed nearer to a wall in your studio and not worry about standing waves as the bass is pushing air out from the front.